7D2D/Templates-and-Utilities/README.md

 FlagTemplate : A blank template sized correctly to make new flags for the Fun with Flags modlet.

 TutorialProjectTemplate : A Unity 2018 project folder pre-configured with the exportscript and a fully populated tag manager.
 This project will be used as the base project for all my Unity tutorial packages.

+BatTemplate : A Unity Package to import the base bat for use as a template to align new bat modifiers.